rackerbenoit/chef-flywaydb/README.md

 * `debug` - Print debug output during execution of flyway commands.
 Default: `false`.
 * `user` -  The owner of flywaydb.
 Default `flyway`.
 * `group` - The group of flywaydb.
 Default `flyway`.
-* `password` - Required only on Windows Server platforms that throw 'The password does not meet the password policy requirements.' error when creating flyway user.
+* `password` - Required only on Windows Servers that throw 'The password does not meet the password policy requirements.' error when creating flyway user.
 Default: `nil`.
 * `sensitive` - Suppress logging the Flyway command executed to hide sensitive information but still log Flyway stdout and stderr to Chef-client.
 Writing of conf files will also be suppressed when